NRT-Logo"/

 • You will receive clear assessment instructions and an opportunity will be provided for resubmission of assessments if required.

-Virtual Classroom Using Zoom
+Virtual Classroom

-• A webcam* so that you can be seen by the trainer; and
+• A webcam* so your trainer can see you; and

-• A microphone* so that you can participate in the class and be heard by the trainer; and
+• A microphone* so you can participate in discussions; and

-We have a very simple to follow instructional video, which can be viewed by clicking here.
+We have a simple instructional video to help you get started, which can be viewed by clicking here.

 To Enrol or for more information